scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Required functionality Improvement

 - Software can be reliably initialized in the field.
+- Software is held to a high level of quality and robustness
 - Must have protected electronics, wires and PCBs cannot be exposed.

 #### 1.3.3 User characteristics